opennetworkinglab/aether-docs/amp/roc.rst

 For example, the workflow engine may examine the high-level Enterprise modeling and make changes to the Operations modeling to achieve the Enterprise behavior.

-Previously this component was referred to as “onos-ztp”.
+Previously this component was referred to as "onos-ztp".
 It is expected that a workflow engine would both read and write the aether-config data model, as well as respond to external events.